cloudwishper/AIGC_model_analysis/stable_diffusion_cross_attention/README.md

 <img src="pictures/replace_edit2.jpg" alt="drawing" style="width:400px;"/>

 The edit operations can be applied to from 0% layers and 100% layers.
-I thinks its a good parameter to tune and depends on the difference degree between replace words.
+I think it's a good parameter to tune and depends on the difference degree between replace words.
 The following image is from the original paper:

 <img src="pictures/replace_edit3.jpg" alt="drawing" style="width:1200px;"/>